ryanchynoweth44/DatabricksContent/walkthrough/02_ReadStreamingData.md

-## Read Data From Event Hub
+# Read Data From Event Hub
 In this walkthrough we will read our streaming dataset and visualize the data.
 A copy of the script we implement can be found [here](../../code/ReadData.scala).

+## Write code to Read Data
-1. Create a Scala notebook called "ReadData" inside your Azure Databricks workspace.
+1. Create a new Scala notebook called "ReadData" inside your Azure Databricks workspace.

 1. Import the required libraries to read data.
     ```scala